 DSAIFS[AC_VO] = aSIFSTime + (AIFSN + DSr) × aSlotTime

 where AIFSN is 2 and DSr is an integer value chosen randomly with a uniform distribution taking values in the range 0 to CWds[AC_VO] for every transmission of DS-CTS frame.
 The transmission of the (#339)DSCTS frame shall occur at the DSAIFS[AC_VO] slot boundary if the STA's CS mechanism (see 10.3.2.1 (CS mechanism)) determines that the medium is idle.
 The (#339)DS-CTS frame shall be transmitted in a non-HT PPDU or non-HT PPDU duplicate format, using 6 Mb/s data rate, and SCRAMBLER_INITIAL_VALUE is fixed.
-The RA field shall be set to the unicast MAC address with OUI 00:0F:AC and the remaining bits set by <ANA>, and the Duration field shall be set to the value of the P-EDCA contention duration in Table 37-1 (Default P-EDCA parameter set).
+The RA field shall be set to the unicast MAC address 00-0F-AC-47-43-00 set by <ANA>, and the Duration field shall be set to the value of the P-EDCA contention duration in Table 37-1 (Default P-EDCA parameter set).

 The P-EDCA contention shall start immediately after the end of the transmitted (#339)DS-CTS frame and shall follow the random backoff procedure defined in 10.23.2.4 (Obtaining an EDCA TXOP) except that: